Identification, location-domination and metric dimension on interval and permutation graphs. II. Algorithms and

 Given an interval graph $G$, we can assume that in its interval model, all endpoints are distinct, and that the intervals are closed intervals.
 Given an interval $I$, we will denote by $\ell(I)$ and by $r(I)$ its left and right endpoints, respectively.
 We define two natural total orderings of $V(G)$ based on this model: $x <_L y$ if and only if the left endpoint of $x$ is smaller then the left endpoint of $y$, and $x <_R y$ if and only if the right endpoint of $x$ is smaller than the right endpoint of $y$.

 Given a graph $G$, its \emph{distance-power} $G^d$ is the graph obtained from $G$ by adding an edge between each pair of vertices at distance at most~$d$ in $G$.
-Raychaudhuri~\cite{powerofint} proved that for any integer $d\geq 2$, the distance-power $G^d$ of an interval graph $G$ is also an interval graph (see also Flotow~\cite{F95}).
-In fact, this can be strengthened as follows.
+We will use the following result.

-\begin{proposition} Let $G$ be an interval graph with an interval model inducing orders $<_L$ and $<_R$, and let $d\geq 2$ be an integer.
-Then the power graph $G^d$ is an interval graph with an interval model inducing the same orders $<_L$ and $<_R$ as $G$ (that can be computed in polynomial time). \end{proposition} \begin{proof} Consider an interval model $\mathcal I$ of $G$, which can be computed in polynomial time (see~\cite{BL76}).
-We will construct (in polynomial time) an interval model $\mathcal I_d$ of $G^d$ that induces the same orders $<_L$ and $<_R$ as $\mathcal I$ for $G$.
+\begin{thm}[\cite{ADH}] Let $G$ be an interval graph with an interval model inducing orders $<_L$ and $<_R$, and let $d\geq 2$ be an integer.
+Then the power graph $G^d$ is an interval graph with an interval model inducing the same orders $<_L$ and $<_R$ as $G$ (that can be computed in linear time). \end{thm}